Financial Summary: Sunday, January 11, 2026

 Tech

-LinkedIn's UK Country Manager predicts widespread adoption of AI tools in recruitment by 2026 to identify hidden talent.
+LinkedIn's UK Country Manager forecasts that AI tools will be widely adopted in recruitment by 2026 to uncover hidden talent.

-Major memory producers are facing shortages due to increased demand from AI technologies.
+Major memory producers are experiencing shortages due to the rising demand driven by AI technologies.

-Google has introduced a new agentic commerce protocol aimed at enhancing retail operations and customer engagement.
+Google has launched a new agentic commerce protocol designed to improve retail operations and enhance customer engagement.

-A study shows that ChatGPT can offer competitive financial advice compared to traditional financial experts.
+A study reveals that ChatGPT can provide financial advice that competes with traditional financial experts.

 World